Constitution and Bylaws

 A. Adult membership

-1. Any prospective member may apply to any member of the Society for a preliminary application blank.
-The furnishing of this application blank is not to be construed as obligating the Society, or any officer, or any member thereof.
+1. Any prospective member may request the Mayflower Lineage Check Form from the Iowa Society Historian.
+The furnishing of this form is not to be construed as obligating the Iowa Society, or any officer, or any member thereof.

-2. This application, when filled out, is to be submitted to the Historian and must include the name of the ancestor, through whom application is being made.
+2. This form, when filled out, is to be submitted to the Iowa Society Historian at iowahistorian@iowamayflower.org and must include the names of the ancestors of each generation from the applicant to the Mayflower passenger through whom application will be made.

-3. The application fee shall be the total of the Iowa Society application fee, General Society application fee, and the annual dues for one (1) year in advance.
+3. The application fee shall be the total of the Iowa Society application fee and the annual dues for one (1) year in advance.
 (See Article III, Section 1 of Bylaws.)

-5. When lineage papers are approved by the Historian General and notice is given to the State Historian, the member is considered elected on that date.
-The State Historian notifies the Historian General of the election date and the state number assigned.
-A copy of the approved lineage paper is returned to the State Historian for her files containing the General Number.
-Additional copies are made for the Assistant Historian and approved member.
+4. When the application is approved by the Historian General and notice is given to the Iowa Society Historian, the member is considered elected on that date.
+The Iowa Society Historian or Iowa Society Assistant Historian notifies the Historian General of the election date and the Iowa Society number assigned.
+A copy of the approved application is returned to the Iowa Society Historian for his/her files containing the General Society Number.
+The Iowa Society Assistant Historian provides a copy of the approved application and membership certificate to the approved member.

-6. If an application is declined, the Board of Assistants may request the advanced dues shall be refunded to the applicant.
-The remainder of the application fee becomes the property of the Society and is not refundable.
+5. If an application is rejected, the advanced Iowa Society dues shall be refunded to the applicant.
+The remainder of the application fee becomes the property of the General Society of Mayflower Descendants and is not refundable.

 B. Junior membership

-1. Any member in good standing in the Iowa Society may make application for a junior membership on behalf of any person under eighteen (18) years of age who has prima facie proved lineage. (“Prima facie proven lineage” shall mean that the junior, whose membership is being offered, is related to a present or past member of the Society, by blood, through the line through which such member was approved by the General Mayflower Society.
+1. Any member in good standing in the Iowa Society may make application for a junior membership on behalf of any person under eighteen (18) years of age who has prima facie proved lineage.
+“Prima facie proven lineage” shall mean that the junior, whose membership is being offered, is related to a present or past member of the Iowa Society, by blood, through the line through which such member was approved by the General Society of Mayflower Descendants.

-2. Junior members, between the ages of 18 and 25, may transfer to General Society adult membership, by making application for adult membership and paying the entrance fee and annual dues.
-When approved by the Historian General, state and general numbers will be assigned.
+2. Junior members, between the ages of 18 and 25, may transfer to General Society adult membership, by making application for adult membership and paying the application fee and annual dues.
+When approved by the Historian General, Iowa Society and General Society numbers will be assigned.

-3. To encourage Junior members to join the General Society, the Treasurer will reimburse to each Junior member a portion of the application fee, if application is made after age 18 and before their 25th birthday.
+3. To encourage Junior members to join the General Society of Mayflower Descendants, the original junior application fee will be deducted from the application fee for adult membership if application is made after age 18 and before their 25th birthday.

 C. Friends of the Iowa Society of Mayflower Descendants

-1. Family members (spouses, parents, grandparents, step-children, adopted children and half siblings) of the Iowa Society may make application for a Friends of the Iowa Society membership to be submitted to the Historian, and must include the name of the deceased member, and signature of one member of the Iowa Society as a sponsor.
+1. Family members (spouses, parents, grandparents, step-children, adopted children and half siblings) of an Iowa Society member, not eligible for regular membership, may become a Friend of the Iowa Society by submitting the Iowa Mayflower Society Membership Renewal Form to the Iowa Society Treasurer, and must include the name of the related Iowa Society member.

 SECTION 2.
 Supplemental Lines

-Any member who can trace descent from more than one Mayflower ancestor, may file supplemental lines of descent and pay an application fee to the Iowa Society for each line, plus the fee as required by the General Society for each supplemental line.
-Procedure for supplemental lines is the same as preliminary applications.
+Any member who can trace descent from more than one Mayflower ancestor, may apply for supplemental lines of descent and pay an application fee to the Iowa Society for each line.
+If the supplemental line is rejected, the application fee becomes the property of the General Society of Mayflower Descendants and is not refundable.
+The application procedure for supplemental applications is the same as original applications.

-Any member of the Iowa Society or any applicant for membership may request from the Historian of the Iowa Society a copy of any lineage paper.
-The Historian shall furnish such paper.
-If not in the files of the Iowa Historian, lineage papers may be requested from the Historian General for a fee.
+Any member of the Iowa Society may request from the Historian of the Iowa Society a copy of their approved application.
+Copies of supporting documentation may be requested from the Iowa Society Historian and may have copying and postage charges.

 SECTION 4.
 Expulsion